 50. Bluebirds

 Bluebirds are a North American species of small to medium-sized birds belonging to the thrush family.
-They have stunning blue and rose beige plumage, with males having brighter colors than females.
+They have stunning blue and rose beige plumage, with males having brighter colours than females.

-These beautiful birds mainly feed on insects, but they can also eat some fruits or seeds from time to time.
+These beautiful birds mainly feed on insects but can also occasionally eat some fruits or seeds.
 Bluebirds reside in open fields, meadows and backyards across much of North America.

 Kingdom | Animalia |